pschraut/UnityCommandLine/README.md

     }
 }
 ```
-The output of the above example code is:
+The output of above code is:
 ```
 InfiniteHealth: True
 InfiniteArmor: False